DaoCloud/DaoCloud-docs/docs/en/docs/download/business/dce5-installer-v0.9.0.md

 ## Modules

-DCE 5.0 Enterprise Package includes the following modules that can be used on-demand to meet various application scenarios:
+DCE 5.0 Enterprise includes the following modules that can be used on-demand to meet various application scenarios:

 | Module                | Description                                                                 | Latest Release                                                |
 | --------------------- | --------------------------------------------------------------------------- | ------------------------------------------------------------- |